kim-morgan/CV/README.md

 _In-House Translator_

 - Translating public relations materials from Japanese to English
+- Consecutive and simultaneous interpretation for client projects
 - Assisting with global projects and client proposals
 - Created a VBA macro to automate a copy and pasting task that had previously taken the team four hours per week